Mr-Jack-Tung/Continually-pretrained/ReadMe.md

   min_lr: 0.000004
 ```

 On a single A10G GPU, the training will take a few days, and using the full context size of 2048 tokens won't fit in the memory of an A10G.
-To reduce the training time down to a few hours with full context size, either switch to an A100 or H100 Studio machine, or use the Multi-Machine Training app ...
+To reduce the training time down to a few hours with full context size, either switch to an A100 or H100 Studio machine, or use the Multi-Machine Training app ... <br>

 ```
 litgpt pretrain --config configs/tinyllama-openwebmath.yaml